Recreation & Leisure Services (RCLS)

 This course is intended to provide working management knowledge related to resort and commercial recreation enterprises.

 RCLS 460.
-SUPERVISION OF THERAPEUTIC RECREATION SERVICES.
+THERAPEUTIC RECREATION ADMINISTRATION AND MANAGEMENT.
 4 Credits.

 RCLS 462.
 FOUNDATIONS OF TRAVEL AND TOURISM.
 4 Credits.